DeMoorJasper/monaco-theme-generator/README.md

 ## Installing

-Run `yarn` in the root of this repository, afterwards you can test if it works by running `yarn start`.
+Run `yarn` in the root of this repository, afterwards you can test if it works by running `yarn generate`.

 ## Configuring colors